FluxML/Flux.jl/docs/src/guide/gpu.md

 For the most part, this means that a script which says `model |> gpu` and `data |> gpu` will just work.
 It should always run, and if a GPU package is loaded (and finds the correct hardware) then that will be used.

-The function `gpu` uses a lower-level function called `get_device()` from MLDataDevices.jl, which checks what to do & then returns some device object.
+The function `gpu` uses a lower-level function called [`gpu_device`](@ref) from MLDataDevices.jl, which checks what to do and then returns some device object.
 In fact, the entire implementation is just this:

 ```julia
 gpu(x) = gpu_device()(x)
 cpu(x) = cpu_device()(x)
 ```

+In case automatic backend selction through `gpu` has an impact in some hot loop of your code (although this is rare in practice), it is recommended to first instantiate a device object with `device = gpu_device()`, and then use it to transfer data.
+Finally, setting a backend prefence with [`gpu_backend!`](@ref) gives type stability to the whole pipeline.

 ## Transferring Training Data